 As a result, small and medium-sized businesses will likely be able to invest in this working mode shortly.
 These businesses will reap the most significant benefits of Augmented Reality in construction during the process.

-Completing projects on time is extremely critical in the construction business to ensure that budgets are met.
-While BMI models have proven useful in the building industry, Augmented Reality makes this task considerably easier.
+Completing projects on time is critical in the construction business to ensure that budgets are met.
+While BMI models have proven helpful in the building industry, Augmented Reality makes this task more manageable.